Mikaela/mikaela.github.io/n/essentialsoftware.md

 ---
 title: Essential software on my systems
-excerpt: This is a living note on what I should consider installing or configuring everywhere.
+excerpt: This is just a quick personal reference so I don't have to guess.
 layout: mini
 permalink: /n/essentialsoftware.html
 sitemap: true